Computer security for the Dutch Government

 firmware for the GCD.

-A lithium battery is mounted inside a hole in the PCB.
-It is used to retain
+A lithium battery is mounted in a cut-out space of the PCB.
+It retains

 the cryptographic material when the device is powered down.
 At the